syslua/syslua/docs/architecture/09-platform.md

 ## Build System

-While sys.lua prefers prebuilt binaries for speed, it supports building from source when necessary.
+While SysLua prefers prebuilt binaries for speed, it supports building from source when necessary.

 ### Prebuilt vs Source